dtchoparov/verselocator/README.md

 To install, do ``pip install requests`` in a command prompt or applicable venv.

 # NOT FINISHED
 This project is not finished.
-I need access given from the team at API.Bible.
+I need access given to Bibles from the team at API.Bible.